brain-bzh/SoundNet_UEDL/README.md

     print((features[4].shape))
 ```

+Note that the model works on Batches of sounds of the same duration ; in all examples above we have used a batch of size 1 but you can load sets of sounds for batch processing.

 # Possible tasks for the project
 1. Supervised learning on a small dataset (e.g. [ESC10 / ESC50](https://github.com/karolpiczak/ESC-50) or another small dataset such as [GTZAN Music Genre Classification](https://pytorch.org/audio/stable/datasets.html#gtzan) by extracting feature vectors from the internal layers.
 2. Study the sensitivity of various units to different sound types.